p-m-p/p-m-p.github.io/_posts/2015-02-25-development-environment.md

 into the new environment using `vagrant ssh` but for those of you who have a different workflow you can choose to sync local folders with the virtual machine.
-In my case the `sites` directory that is the web root on the virtual machine is bridgeed to a local directory so I that can easily drop files between my local machine and the virtual machine but you could also use this to edit the files with your editor of choice and the local installations of your favourite development tools.
+In my case the `sites` directory that is the web root on the virtual machine is bridged to a local directory so I that can easily drop files between my local machine and the virtual machine but you could also use this to edit the files with your editor of choice and the local installations of your favourite development tools.